 We believe that all children have the right to a broad and balanced curriculum which is differentiated to meet the needs of the child.
 By achieving this we ensure that children feel a sense of self-worth, they are proud of their achievements and develop feelings of success.
 In order to support this, teachers use a range of strategies to meet the needs of children with Special Educational Needs.
-They receive specific training aimed at differentiating work effectively, as well as understanding the different learning styles of children.
 The use of assessment allows teaching staff to understand the needs of the child more effectively and tailor the learning to their specific requirements.
 We support our children by understanding that they are entitled to share the same learning experiences to that their peers enjoy.
 Wherever possible, we do not withdraw the child from the classroom, although there are times where we feel that the child may be best supported in one to one or small group situation outside of the classroom environment.
+Marshland Primary Academy use The Engagement Model (statutory from September 2021) to assess the progress of pupils who are working well below the standard of the of the national curriculum assessments.
+It uses a pupil-centred approach based on regular observations throughout the year which help to capture a child's progress.
+The five areas that the tool assesses are: